 Peter Józsa was born in Hungary in 1975 and ranks among the most outstanding pianists of his generation.
 When he participated in the 2006 Carl Bechstein International Piano Competition, he was awarded a special prize as the “most remarkable musical personality”.
 In the autumn of 2014, he opened the series of concerts given by Duisburg’s Philharmonic Orchestra with the “C. Bechstein Piano Evening” held every year at the Mercatorhalle.

 Zoltán Kocsis, a noted Hungarian pianist, once stated that Peter Józsa was a brilliant and mature musician of distinctively international rank.
 At the age of ten, Józsa was already so talented that he was admitted to the preparatory class at Budapest’s Franz Liszt Musical Academy, where he studied successively under Katalin Nemes, László Bihary, György Nádor and Ferenc Rados.
-He performed for the first time in Germany when he was twelve during an international concert given in Aalen.
+He performed for the first time in Germany when he was twelve at an international concert given in Aalen.

 Peter Józsa has been teaching piano at Graz’s University of the Arts since 2013.